FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/beforeyoustart.md

 - Dragon War: Overhauls dragon fights to make them significantly more "boss" like.
 - Enemy Releveler: Changes the levels of enemies to make them able to scale higher and start a bit more challenging.
 - True Directional Movement: Adds a lock-on feature and changes the movement system to make combat more dynamic.
+- Enemy Magelock: NPCs can no longer run around while casting.

 ### The HUD & UI Mods